shaunhill/shaunhill.github.io/assets/cv/shaun_dean_hill.md

 Shaun Dean Hill
 =========================

  >8 years experience in the IT industry with 4+ years experience in data related design, implementation, and support.
 Specializing in data processing, profiling and integration.
-With strong design, modelling and visualization experience, the majority of my exposure is in SAP BW, MS SQL, and SAP BO related tools.
-Currently gaining exposure to distributed, streaming and highly parallelized data processing systems, low-level visualization tools, descriptive and inferential statistics and machine learning techniques.
+With strong design, modelling and visualization experience.
+I have a diverse understanding of a variety of technologies, while maintaining an in-depth knowledge of technologies in which I specialize.
+This gives me the perspective to take into account per-existing, current and potential investments, and integrate these considerations into a solution.

 ---

 > ***Email*** : shaun4z@live.co.za |  ***Cell*** : +27 (72) 535 9760 |  ***Linkedin*** : <https://za.linkedin.com/in/shaundh>

 ---

 Corporate Experience
 --------------------

 2014 - Present : *BI Developer/Consultant, Freelance [shaundh.co.za](http://shaunhill.github.io/) (Gauteng, South Africa)*

   >Requirements gathering, design and, implementation of business intelligence solutions which are both functional and practical.
-I have a diverse understanding of a variety of technologies, while maintaining an in-depth knowledge of technologies in which I specialize.
-This gives me the perspective to take into account per-existing, current and potential investments, and integrate these considerations into a solution.
+Currently gaining exposure to distributed, streaming and highly parallelized data processing systems, low-level visualization tools, descriptive and inferential statistics and machine learning techniques.

 2012 - 2014 : *BI Developer, [MCC Group](https://www.mccgroup.co.za) (Midrand, Gauteng, South Africa)*

-  >Being involved in all aspects of the enterprise data warehouse model, I have had the opportunity to gain a wide range of BI and data related skills.
+  >Being involved in all aspects of the enterprise data warehouse model, I gained a wide range of BI and data related skills.
 Successfully designing, implementing and supporting both Microsoft SQL and SAP BW data warehouses, As well as reporting and analytical developments in SAP Business Objects, Qlikview, and SSRS.
 I also assisted in other data related tasks, e.g. using LSMW and BAPIs to do data take on, and master data generation.

   2010-2012 : *Database / Systems Administrator, [MCC Group](https://www.mccgroup.co.za)  (Midrand, Gauteng, South Africa).*